 Plot twist: it’s a dessert, specifically, rice pudding.
 Milk (leche), heavy cream, sugar, cinnamon, raisins, and, obviously, rice are all combined to make a rico (rich) after-dinner treat.

 If you’re into the carb lifestyle like I am, then you’ll be among friends in Colombia.
 Even if you don’t ask for rice or the menu doesn’t mention that the main dish comes with it, you can expect a helping of it with most of your meals.
 And because they eat it so much, Colombians have perfected the art of cooking fluffy, delicious rice every time.
 Eat it on its own or mix it with other food on your plate!
-I realize it’s not the healthiest food out there, but what’s a couple extra pounds if you’re enjoying yourself, right?
+I realize it’s not the healthiest food out there, but what’s a couple of extra pounds if you’re enjoying yourself, right?

-I’m always coming across new rices, so if you try one that I didn’t mention, tell me about it in the comments!
+I’m always coming across new rice, so if you try one that I didn’t mention, tell me about it in the comments!
 If you like what you’re reading, follow my articles on www.colture.co to get notifications when I post new ones!
 You can also subscribe to our newsletter and follow us on social media for all things Bogotá related.

 Are you a local business?
 Get in contact with us to be featured on our website!